-In spite of what Santa Claus’ rather round physique may suggest, his job is actually extremely physical and makes for a great workout.
+Whether you know him as Santa, Father Christmas or anything else, it’s undeniable that his job is extremely physical – and that means it makes for a great workout.
 From carrying a heavy sack loaded with presents, to quickly hiding from curious kids, he’s constantly on the move.

 Don’t believe us?
 See for yourself with our Christmas Santa workout.
-With 9 diverse and challenging exercises (all inspired by Santa’s activities on Christmas eve) you’ll finish feeling like you’ve had a great workout (and slightly less guilty for devouring that third mince-pie).
+With 9 diverse and challenging exercises (all inspired by Santa’s activities on Christmas Eve), you’ll finish feeling full of energy, and ready for the festivities ahead!

 Intermediate: 30 seconds per exercise with 30 seconds rest in between each set.
 Complete 2-3 circuits.

 Advanced: 40 seconds per exercise with 20 seconds rest in between each set.
 Complete 3 circuits.